-Njoka wrote in his statement that he had previously faced opposition to his reporting from Brice Meka, a senior official in Kumbo, who had summoned him on January 17, 2018, and warned Njoka that intelligence agents were aware of his reporting and threatened to arrest him if he continued publishing “anti-government and unpatriotic reports.”
-Njoka wrote that he fled Kumbo after Meka’s warning.
+Njoka said in a statement that he wrote for CPJ, shared by his lawyer, that a senior official in his hometown of Kumbo, the second largest city in the Northwest Region, warned him in 2018 that intelligence agents were aware of his reporting and threatened to arrest him if he continued publishing “anti-government and unpatriotic reports.”
+Njoka said he then fled Kumbo.

 On May 15, 2020, four armed security agents in plainclothes forced entry to Njoka’s home in the Bonabéri neighborhood of Douala, Cameroon’s largest city, and arrested him, according to Njoka and a letter written by United Nations Special Rapporteurs to the government asking it to reveal Njoka’s location and the reason for his “forced disappearance.”
 The agents searched Njoka’s home and office and took his laptops and identity card, without producing an arrest warrant or any identification, those sources said.

 Njoka was taken to the police’s Central Judicial Research Service in the capital, Yaoundé, later that day, according to Tanyi and a letter from the government to the United Nations.
 Njoka said that the officers asked him whether he was “the journalist from Canal 2,” about material on his laptop concerning the Anglophone conflict, and to disclose the sources for his reporting from Kumbo.
 Njoka said the officers accused him of sponsoring “terrorists” who provided him with information for his journalistic reports.